biocommons/biocommons.github.io/docs/community.md

 *what motivates us?*

-- write high-quality code; good engineering practices
+- writing high-quality code and engaging in good engineering practices
 - assume good intentions
 - be transparent
 - interoperability, think about the whole